TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

     Macy's Credit and Customer Services
     ATTN: Privacy Office
     P.O.
 Box 8215, Mason, OH 45040
-*   By phone at 1.877.876.2297.
+*   By phone at 1-888-529-2254
 *   Via e-mail at privacy.master@macys.com

-Your access of and use of our website means you agree to the terms in this notice of privacy practices and our Legal Notice.
+Your access of and use of our website means you agree to the terms in this Notice of Privacy Practices and our Legal Notice.

 Information We Collect

-We collect information from a variety of sources, including information provided by you, information we collect when you visit our website or stores and transaction information we collect about you from third party sources.
+We collect information from a variety of sources, including information provided by you, information we collect when you visit our website or stores, transaction information, and information we collect about you from third party sources.

 The following are examples of the types of information we may collect: